jagfoljersolen/DogSalon_MERN_Project/README.md

-## Projekt zaliczeniowy z laboratorium "Szkielety programistyczne w aplikacjach internetowych"

-## Tematyka projektu: Salon Fryzjerski dla Psów - umawianie wizyt
+## Final project for the lab "Web Application Frameworks"

+## Project Topic: Dog Grooming Salon – Appointment Booking

-## Funkcjonalności
+## Features

-- uwierzytelnienie z wykorzystaniem tokenów
-- umawianie wizyty
-- przeglądanie historii wizyt
-- edytowanie wizyty
-- anulowanie wizyty
-- walidacja po stronie klienta i serwer
+- Authentication using tokens

+- Booking an appointment

+- Viewing appointment history

+- Editing an appointment

+- Canceling an appointment

+- Client-side and server-side validation

-- interfejs API w architekturze REST
+- REST API architecture

-- haszowanie haseł
+- Password hashing

-## Narzędzia i technologie
+## Tools and Technologies
-- serwer: Node.js v22.12.0 + Express ^5.1.0
+- Server: Node.js v22.12.0 + Express ^5.1.0
-- klient: React ^19.1.0
+- Client: React ^19.1.0
-- baza danych: MongoDB v8.0.10
+- Database: MongoDB v8.0.10

-## Wymagania
+## Requirements
-Wersje programów wykorzystane do tworzenia aplikacji (aplikacja nie została przetestowana z kompatybilnością wcześniejszych wersji):
+Software versions used to develop the application (the app has not been tested for compatibility with earlier versions):
 Node.js v22.12.0
 Express ^5.1.0
 React ^19.1.0
 MongoDB v8.0.10

-## Uruchomienie
+## Running the Application
-1. W katalogu głównym backendu (serwera) uruchom: npm install
+1. In the backend (server) root directory, run: npm install
-2. W katalogu frontendowym (klienta) uruchom: npm install
+2. In the frontend (client) directory, run: npm install
-3. Upewnij się, że MongoDB v8.0.10 jest uruchomiony lokalnie
+3. Make sure MongoDB v8.0.10 is running locally
-4. Najpierw uruchom serwer backend: npm start
+4. First, start the backend server: npm start
+5. Then start the frontend:
-5. Następnie uruchom frontend: npm start
+	npm start
-Frontend powinien sam włączyć się w przeglądarce pod adresem http://localhost:3000
+The frontend should automatically open in your browser at http://localhost:3000